 Pulled pork.
 The all-time American barbeque dish that sends you down a frenzy with the first bite!
-Served fresh hot off the grill, it’s nothing short of a work of art.
-The tenderness, moisture, and juices all bursting in your mouth make it an ideal meal for family and guests.
+Served fresh and hot off the grill, it’s nothing short of a work of art.
+The tenderness, moisture, and juices all burst in your mouth make it an ideal meal for family and guests.

 When you have enough mouths to consume all the pulled pork, that’s great!
 But one too many times this isn’t the case.
 Being that it’s a very meaty kind of steak, or perhaps having made the mistake of overcompensating with the measurements (just in case your guests work up an appetite) you may have been left with more than you expected.

 And this begs the old age question, “What to do with leftover pulled pork?”
 Will it even be juicy enough as when it first came off the cooker?
 If these are questions you need answers to, stick around for some guiding details.
 You’ll be surprised at just how a simple hack could revolutionize reheating your pulled pork.

 The Fundamentals to Reheating Pulled Pork

 If you’re not already familiar with what pulled pork is, let’s bring you up to speed.
 Sometimes also referred to as pork butt, it’s the upper part of the shoulder from a pig.
 Why the shoulder loin is preferred is because of all the fat flavors contained here.
 You need quite some cook time preparing pulled pork so the fatty juices make it a forgiving piece compared to a cut from just any other part.
 Given the name pulled pork, it comes from the way it is served which is typically as shredded pieces.